 Construction Reference Charts & Visual Guides

-Home Project Calculator isn’t just a set of calculators—we’re building a construction planning platform.
-The blueprint-style diagrams on this page are original visual assets created to support and explain the assumptions used across our concrete, asphalt, aggregates, masonry, framing, and roofing tools.
+The blueprint-style diagrams on this page are original visual assets created to support and explain the assumptions used across our concrete, asphalt, aggregates, masonry, framing, and roofing calculators.
+They are designed for planning-grade estimating, use them to understand the reasoning behind each calculator's defaults, then adjust inputs to match your specific job.

 Concrete Thickness Chart & Slab Cross-Section Guide

 Concrete estimates are only as good as the assumptions behind them.
-Thickness, reinforcement, base prep, and soil conditions can change both performance and the overall cost.
-The diagrams below explain the most common slab assemblies and why slab thickness increases with load, soil risk, and even things you may not think about like frost exposure.
+Thickness, reinforcement, base prep, and soil conditions can change both performance and cost.
+The diagrams below explain the most common slab assemblies and why slab thickness increases with load, soil risk, and frost exposure.

 Typical concrete slab cross section diagram showing a 4 inch slab over compacted granular base and subgrade, with rebar or mesh placement and callouts.